pburtchaell/redux-promise-middleware/examples/with-custom-config/README.md

 - Clone this repository to your computer
 - Open the folder for this example
 - Run `npm i` to install dependencies
-- Open `npm start` in a web browser
+- Run `npm start`, then auto open in web browser